Candida Diet, Cleanse & Recipes by Eric Bakker N.D.

 Natural Options for Treatment

 Probiotics are critical for supporting healthy immune function and fighting bacteria.
 Medical studies are focusing on infection prevention to avoid biofilm formation.
 A review of 30 articles published in 2001 by Otolaryngology Head Neck Surgery concluded that probiotics were one of three beneficial treatments, along with surfactants and surgery, for chronic ear infections.
 Gentian violet was shown to completely destroy biofilms, however the safety of using it in the ears is disputed.
-Not all probiotics are created equally, Canxida Restore is one of the leading probiotics for infections, with DDS-1 strain that is resistant to antibiotics.
+Not all probiotics are created equally, Canxida Restore is one of the leading probiotics for infections.

 Ear infections can be viral, bacterial, or fungal, and natural remedies tend to have compounds that fight all three causes.
 Eardrops containing garlic and mullein can help soothe and fight bacterial infection.
 Consult with a doctor before using ear drops in a child in case of a ruptured eardrum.
 Olive leaf can be dropped into the ear or taken orally.
 Zinc and extra vitamin B can strengthen the immune system and fight infections.